emmt/NumOptBase.jl/README.md

 ## Operations on variables

-The methods of `NumOptBase` are considered as low level methods and are not automatically exported when `using NumOptBase`.
-This is also to avoid name collision with other packages like `LinearAlgebra`.
+Some Julia methods are already available to deal with the variables of a numerical optimization problem.
+For example, `similar` which may be called to create a new array of variables provided the element type is some floating-point real.

-Except `similar` which may be called to create a new array of variables, all other methods either require no additional significant storage or store their result in an output array provided by the caller.
+The `NumOptBase` package provides additional methods (described in what follows) to operate on *variables* and which either require no additional significant storage or store their result in an output array provided by the caller.
 In that way, the storage requirements can be strictly controlled.
+All these *public* methods are exported except `NumOptBase.copy!` which exists in Julia base but with a different semantic.

 ### Norms

-`NumOptBase.norm1(x)`, `NumOptBase.norm2(x)`, and `NumOptBase.norminf(x)`
-respectively yield the ℓ₁, Euclidean, and infinite norm of the variables `x`.
+`norm1(x)`, `norm2(x)`, and `norminf(x)` respectively yield the ℓ₁, Euclidean,
+and infinite norm of the variables `x`.
 They are similar to the norms in `LinearAlgebra` except that they treat `x` as if it is has been flattened into a vector of reals.

 ### Inner product

-`NumOptBase.inner(x, y)` yields the inner product (also known as *scalar product*) of the variables `x` and `y` computed as expected by numerical optimization methods; that is as if `x` and `y` are real-valued vectors and treating complex values as pairs of reals in that respect.
+`inner(x, y)` yields the inner product (also known as *scalar product*) of the variables `x` and `y` computed as expected by numerical optimization methods;
+that is as if `x` and `y` are real-valued vectors and treating complex values as pairs of reals in that respect.
 In other words, if `x` and `y` are real-valued arrays, their inner product is given by:

     Σᵢ xᵢ⋅yᵢ